-I’d appreciate anyone's help in answering these questions.
+I’d appreciate any help Stockley descendants might give me in answering these questions.
 Meanwhile, I’ll puzzle over exactly how the 18th-century cluster of Lewelling’s in Norfolk County connected to a second Lewelling cluster in Prince Edward, Charlotte, and Amelia Counties, Virginia, and to a third Lewelling cluster in Martin and Edgecombe Counties, North Carolina.

 Notify Administrator about this message?